 General Disclosure Policy

 Every presenter must complete a Disclosure of Financial Interests form through the APA’s online submission site.
-In addition, each presenter must make every effort to ensure meaningful disclosure of limitations on data, e.g., ongoing research, interim analysis, preliminary data, or unsupported opinion.
+In addition, each presenter must make every effort to ensure meaningful disclosure of limitations on data—e.g., ongoing research, interim analysis, preliminary data, or unsupported opinion—on the poster being presented.

 - There may only be one presenter for each poster and the presenter must be an investigator on the research study and included among the authors listed on the abstract submission.
-If the researcher who submitted the poster cannot attend the meeting and wishes to have a co-author substitute, please notify the Scientific Program Office (program@psych.org).
-The substitute presenter must provide contact information and a disclosure/presenter consent form in order to be included as the presenter in the Program Book.
+If the researcher who submitted the poster cannot attend the meeting and wishes to have a co-author substitute, please notify the Scientific Program Office ([email protected]).
+The substitute presenter must provide contact information and a disclosure/presenter consent form in order to present the poster.

-- Research scientists/authors who are pharmaceutical company employees are eligible to present a poster (poster sessions are not an AMA PRA Category 1 Credit™ activity).
+- Research scientists/authors who are pharmaceutical company employees are eligible to present a poster.
 However, pharmaceutical representatives (e.g., sales and marketing staff) are prohibited from presenting the poster or assisting during the poster presentation.

 - Posters must report only findings of the research.
 No advertising or product identification by brand name is allowed.
 If any or all of the work in this poster was prepared with commercial support, a statement “Supported by funding from [name of company]” must be noted in the lower left corner of the poster in Arial 72 point font, with no bold, italics, special colors, or other enhancement of the company name, product, or any other portions of the statement.